apexfarm/ApexTestKit/README.md

 #### Entity Create Keywords

-All the following APIs with a third `Integer size` param at the last, indicate how many of the associated sObject type will be created on the fly.
+All the following APIs with a `Integer size` param at the last, indicate how many of the associated sObject type will be created on the fly.

 | Keyword API                                                  | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |